abhishekarya1/DSA-2k23/ll.md

 ---

 - Segragate odd and even nodes & segragate 0s, 1s and 2s - attach nodes like Lego bricks
-- Sort Linked list: use either bubble sort ans swap node data, or use merge sort for LL
+- Sort Linked list: use either bubble sort and swap node data, or use merge sort for LL
-- Merge sorted LL - take a dummyHead node and keep pointing it to lesser value node
+- Merge two sorted LL - take a dummyHead node and keep pointing it to lesser value node
 - Add 1 to a number represented by LL: reverse LL and while carry is more than 0, keep adding, add node at last if carry remains
 - Reverse LL in groups of k:
   - Iterative way: to reverse k nodes, k-1 links are reversed, use modified iterative 3-pointer reverse and start at `dummyNode` (important)